BUILDING OUR COMMUNITY

 Executive Vice President of Clinical Operations, Trillium

 Oxford House’s initiative and contract with Trillium Health Resources, 2020 Vision for Recovery, will add 20 new sites with more than 100 beds total to the Trillium 26-county coverage area.
 In addition, the new contract will include resource development to support residents of the Oxford Houses.
 This will be accomplished through relationships and memorandums of agreement with community partners such as community colleges, vocational rehabilitation, court systems, and the Division of Employment Security.
 In July 2020 a new contract was signed to develop four new houses throughout Trillium’s catchment area by June 2021.

 Oxford Houses are a clean and sober housing option for individuals in recovery.
-As of March 31, 2016, there are 209 houses in North Carolina, with locations in 30 cities.
+As of early 2020, there are 281 houses in North Carolina.
 With an average of 8 beds per house, there are more than 1,600 Oxford House beds in the state.
 Individuals typically enter an Oxford House after completing a drug and alcohol treatment program and must remain sober in order to remain as residents.

 Following an application and approval process, individuals living in a house are expected to participate in a recovery program in the community during their residence.
 Residents must also follow basic house rules including contributions to household expenses and electing officers.

 Success Story of how Oxford House is Helping People Maintain Recovery

 Page last verified on